 This lesson deals with the geography of Israel and the political realities of the time of Christ's ministry.
 Although it is more factual than inspirational, the lesson provides a proper assessment and visual picture of Jesus' movements throughout Israel that we will cover in subsequent lessons.
-As you teach each point, use the maps in the back of the student and teacher books for a good visual presentation and, if possible, show slides or videos of some of the terrain and other physical features described in this lesson.
+As you teach each point, encourage students to reference the maps at the back of the student book-in particular, the one on page 271.
+Note that the quiz for this lesson includes a map with many of these locations.
+If possible, show pictures or videos of some of the terrain and other physical features described in this lesson.

-Size and Location of Israel
+👳 Size and Location of Israel